suncoast-devs/handbook/lessons/misc-quick-reference/axios.md

 ## Sending a non-GET request, with data.

 We can also specify request parameters easily.
-For instance to send a JSON API
+For instance, to send a JSON API
 request:

 ```javascript